MaterializeInc/materialize/doc/developer/design/20210707_qgm_sql_high_level_representation.md

 ones in the appendix with examples.

 The `dot` graph generator will also be very handy for debugging transformations.
-Also, for better debuggability Jthe rules themselves should not drive the traversal of the graph, but just make explicit the type of traversal they require.
+Also, for better debuggability the rules themselves should not drive the traversal of the graph, but just make explicit the type of traversal they require.
 The traversal of the graph will be driven by some external code, that could be instrumentalized for dumping the full graph before and after applying the rule to every node of the graph.
 That way, by just patching one method, we could follow step by step the evolution of a query graph as it goes through the different